Mixture Martingales Revisited with Applications to Sequential Tests and Confidence Intervals: Projected Confidence Intervals

-\paragraph{Practical choice of prior} The upper bound for a minimum may benefit from considering many subsets $\cS \subseteq [K]$ in the weighted union bound.
+The upper bound for a minimum may benefit from considering many subsets $\cS \subseteq [K]$ in the weighted union bound.
 The reason is that a smaller subset will have a smaller evidence term (summing fewer terms), but it may also have a smaller threshold.
-Here we investigate the use of cardinality-based priors of the form $\tilde \pi(\cS) = \pi(\card{\cS})/\binom{K}{\card{\cS}}$ for some prior $\pi$ on sizes $[K]$.
+Here we investigate the use of cardinality-based weight vectors of the form $\tilde \pi(\cS) = \pi(\card{\cS})/\binom{K}{\card{\cS}}$ for some probability vector $\pi$ on $\{1,\dots,K\}$.

-First, let's consider the computation of $\theta(t)$ for those priors: we are looking for the zero crossing of an increasing function, which can be found by e.g.\ binary search.
+First, let's consider the computation of $\theta(t)$ for those weight vectors: we are looking for the zero crossing of an increasing function, which can be found by e.g.\ binary search.
 It remains to efficiently evaluate the objective for a fixed $\theta(t)$.
 Here we propose to express the objective as

 and observe that the best set of size $k$ takes the $k$ arms of largest contribution, which we can look up after sorting the arms by their contribution.
 Hence each evaluation of the objective can be obtained in $O(K \ln K)$ time.